 - You may need to open these zipped folders to access the individual exercises.

 State Level Curriculum Standards

 This page of US State Level Curriculum Standards, maintained by Education World, provides quick access to all the US State Standards by topic and grade level.
 You also may want to review these links:

 Below is a list of environmentally-minded school tools and lesson plans:

 - Chemicals, the Environment, and You is an inquiry-based instruction program, developed with the National Institute of Environmental Health Sciences (NIEHS), designed to promote active learning and stimulate student interest in medical topics.
 This curriculum supplement helps students develop the major goals associated with scientific literacy. (http://science-education.nih.gov/supplements/nih2/chemicals/default.htm)

 - Superfund for Students and Teachers is designed to educate students and teachers about the EPA Superfund Program and hazardous waste.
 Site includes classroom activities, frequently asked questions, information on environmental education and grants. (http://www.epa.gov/superfund/students/index.htm)

-- EPA Teachers Site (Environmental Protection Agency) offers lesson plans and activities from EPA and many other sources, grouped by topic. (http://epa.gov/teachers/)
+- EPA Students for the Environment (Environmental Protection Agency) offers lesson plans and activities from EPA and many other sources, grouped by topic. (http://epa.gov/students/)